dubreuia/intellij-plugin-save-actions/README.md

 # Intellij Save Actions Plugin

-Supports configurable save actions, including "organize imports", "reformat code" and "rearrange code".
+Supports configurable, Eclipse like, save actions, including "organize imports", "reformat code" and "rearrange code".
+The plugin executes the configured actions when the file is synchronised (or saved) on disk.

 ## Features

-- Organize imports support
+- Organize imports
-- Reformat code support with only changed text option
+- Reformat code (only changed text or all)
-- Rearrange code support
+- Rearrange code (reorder methods, fields, etc.)
-- Simple option page to activate / deactivate save actions
+- Simple option page to activate / deactivate actions

 ## Installation